SeaDve/mpris-server/README.md

 Implement MPRIS D-Bus interface in your application.

-This library provides the essential functionalities for implementing the [MPRIS D-Bus interface](https://specifications.freedesktop.org/mpris-spec/2.2/).
+This library provides the essential functionalities for implementing the [MPRIS D-Bus interface](https://specifications.freedesktop.org/mpris-spec/2.2/) on the *service* side.
 This enables your application to become discoverable and controllable by other MPRIS-compatible media controllers, including but not limited to GNOME Shell, KDE Plasma, and other libraries such as [`mpris`](https://github.com/Mange/mpris-rs).

 This library supports all the following interfaces as defined in the specification: